Stacks in Einstein Gravity and a Stacky Equivalence of 3D Quantum Gravity with Gauge Theory: Proofs of the main results

-\textit{Proof. } Given a closed Riemann surface $\Sigma$ of genus $g>1$, let $\mathcal{C}$ be the category of open subsets of $\Sigma\times (0,\infty)$ with morphisms being the canonical inclusions whenever $U\subset V$.
-Recall that, as we explained in section \ref{intro on 2+1 gravity}, any solution of the vacuum Einstein field equations with vanishing cosmological constant is locally \textit{flat}.
-This means that the metric is locally equivalent to the standard Minkowski metric $\eta_{\mu \nu}$.
-Then, we first notice that it follows from gauge theoretic realization of 2+1 gravity (with $\Lambda=0$) in Cartan's formalism that any solution to the vacumm Einstein field equation with $\Lambda=0$ on any open subset of $M$ defines a flat $ISO(2,1)$-connection, and thus for any object $U$ in $\mathcal{C}$, we have a natural map
+\paragraph{\bf Proof of Theorem \ref{THM-2}} From the gauge theoretic realization of 3D gravity (with $\Lambda=0$) in Cartan's formalism, any solution to the vacumm Einstein field equations, with $\Lambda=0$, on any open subset of $M$ defines a flat $ISO(2,1)$-connection.
+Thus, for any object $U$ in $\mathcal{C}$, we have a natural map